Quick overview

 - The possibility of changing the common parts of the house.

-The HOA is the legal entity in charge of the management of the apartment building and the land.
-In doing so, the law provides for an express prohibition of business.
-It may not even directly or indirectly participate in the business or other activities of entrepreneurs.
+A unit owners’ association is a legal entity that is responsible for the management of the apartment building and the land.
+However, the law expressly prohibits the establishment of a business.
+It may not even participate directly or indirectly in the business or other activities of entrepreneurs.

 Bodies of the owners’ association

 The system of HOA bodies is based on the principle of a pair of mandatory bodies that each HOA must have.
 The highest body of the HOA is always the assembly.
 The statutory body may be the committee or the chairman of the HOA, which depends on the will of the owners.
 Other (voluntary) bodies may also be provided for in the statutes.
-They can be, for example, an inspection committee, an auditor or a concierge.
+These may be, for example, an inspection committee, an auditor or a caretaker.
 In practice, however, this is rather uncommon.

 Changing the statutes